IIP-Design/cdp-public-api/README.md

 #### Indices and Aliases

-The following indices and aliases need to be added to the local developement environment:
+The following indices and aliases need to be added to the local development environment:

 | Index                 | Alias     |
 | --------------------- | --------- |